jjvanzon/JJs-Reference-Architecture/api/orm.md

 Introduction
 ------------

 This article covers specific anomalies you may encounter while using an [`ORM`](#-orm).
-It also offers suggestions how to deal with it.
+It also offers suggestions, how to deal with it.

 This article will not go into the basics of using [`ORM`](#-orm).
 There's other resources for that.